 Alexandre Bolduc Contract Information:

-Signed a one-year, two-way contract with the Blues in July of 2013.
+Signed a one-year, two-way contract with the Coyotes in July 2014.

-Bolduc signed a one-year, two-way contract with the Blues on Friday, Renaud Lavoie of RDS.ca reports.
+Bolduc signed a one-year, two-way contract with the Coyotes on Tuesday, Sarah McLellan of the Arizona Republic reports.

 To instantly reveal our fantasy analysis of every player – including Alexandre Bolduc – simply subscribe now.